Climate-CAFE/Climate-CAFE.github.io/handbook/tutorial.md

    - The last component of the dataset submission involves uploading your data and code (if not using online computational workflow).
 You can select or upload files, specify their naming, and specify a folder infrastructure if needed.
    - Click the "Select Files to Add" button to choose files from your local device or drag and drop files into the upload widget.
 In addition to the metadata specified in this form, a .csv data dictionary describing all variables should be uploaded as a file with your submission.

    - **Note:** Dataverse supports a wide range of file types.
-Ensure your files are within the specified size limits, and tabular files have their own limitations for ingestion.
+Ensure your files are within the specified size limits.

 6. **Finalize and Edit Metadata**